almende/eve/implementations/java/capabilities.md

 ## Capability model {#Capabilities}

 All capabilities follow the same usage pattern, implementing the same interface.
-Obtaining an specific instance of a capability is done through a builder pattern.
+Obtaining a specific instance of a capability is done through a builder pattern.
 This is a three step process:

 1. Create a configuration for the capability
 2. Define a callback method for the capability